FranciscoDA/ps2mcfs/README.md

 ### Building

 The following packages are needed to build the project in Ubuntu:
-* libfuse3-dev
+* `libfuse3-dev`
-* pkgconf
+* `pkgconf`
-* clang-tools
+* `clang-tools`

+Submodules must be initialized and updated to fetch dependencies on external libraries: `git submodule init && git submodule update -f`

-The executable is built with the makefile using `make`
+The executables can then be built by invoking `make`

 ### See also